jundalisay/superb/content/en/research/constitutions/br/title-09/chapter-02.md

 Paragraph 2.
 In the absence of a specific legal rule, it shall be incumbent upon the Superior Electoral Court to issue the rules required to hold the 1988 elections, with due regard for the laws in force.
-5
-Please refer to CA no. 2/1992.
-Temporary Constitutional Provisions Act

 163Paragraph 3.
 Present Federal Congressmen and State Representatives elected for the office of Vice-Mayor, if called to exercise the office of Mayor, shall not lose their parliamentary office.